What is a blackout Schedule?

 - Click the pencil/edit icon next to the program you wish to add the blackout schedule to.

 - Select the appropriate Blackout Schedule from the drop-down menu in the program settings.

 Enroll a test student to test your settings.
 When creating a charge, you should see now that the calculated tuition is taking blackout dates into account.

-TIP: You can see exactly how iClassPro calculates the tuition from the Global Tuition Charges.
+Tip: You can see exactly how iClassPro calculates the tuition from the Class Tuition Charges screen.
 Just click on the amount in the preview and view the tuition calculation.
 A blackout schedule discount line should appear on the tuition breakdown for hourly classes.